jakepearson/jakepearson.github.com/_recipes/2019-03-24-benihana-ginger-sauce.md

 * 5 ounces of sliced onion, rinsed in running water for 15 minutes
 * 2 ounces ginger, peeled and sliced
-* 1 lemon, peeled and chooped, squeezed
+* 1 lemon, peeled and chopped, squeezed
 * 2 cups soy sauce
 * 1 cup vinegar